 My Tutor Lab is an on-demand tutoring app, simply download and search ‘math tutor near me’ and you’ll have a tutor within a matter of minutes!
 You can book one-offs, repeat sessions, or create a schedule with your favourite tutor.
 You can have your tutoring session at your home, a friend’s or even at the library!
 From math to English, history or science; whatever your child is struggling with, one of the excellent tutors can help get them up to speed.

 Mixerpiece is an award winning app designed by artist Giuseppe Ragazzini.
 The app functions as a digital board with hundreds of shapes and items that your kids can use to create art pieces.
 Along the way, they’ll also learn about art history.
 The objects that you can mix together are mostly taken from famous art pieces.
 Simply click on the object and you can learn about which painting the item was originally from.
 When your children are all finished, they can save their art or send it as a postcard.
+Grandparents love to get postcards even if they are digital.

 You get the added benefit of fine motor work as they move the pieces around.
 I find this works best on an iPad or tablet.

 Need a resource for visual schedules and timers?
 ChoiceWorks allows your child to follow along visually what is happening.
 This enables transitions to go smoother.
 We all know children with autism think in pictures.
+Giving them the visual of what happens next helps keep their world orderly.

 Social Stories Creator and Library

 FREE!
 An app for creating, sharing, and printing educational stories, visual schedules and other items.
 There are in app purchases so always know what you are clicking on.
 It helps to be able to get an appropriate social story for your situation.
+When you are approaching a new situation, it always helps to get your child comfortable with what’s going on.
+Social stories help them know what to look for in a situation.
+It also becomes a great way to practice in advance some appropriate reactions to situations that may occur.

 FREE!
 There are several versions with different categories.
 Developed by parents with the help of their speech pathologist, it helps work on expressive language skills which can be deficient in children with autism.
 It offers in app purchases as well.

 An online magazine that lets you read the articles in an app on your phone.
 The app is free to download with the purchase most likely being the actual magazine.
 Great magazine.
 Highly recommend you subscribe.
+There is always a ton of useful information to make your autism journey easier.

 Sesame Street and Autism

 A FREE app that has videos as well as articles for both children and parents to learn more about autism awareness.
 Who doesn’t love Sesame Street?
+Elmo has always been a fast friend here in Autismland.

-Let’s talk for a few minutes about how to afford apps that may be beneficial for your child.
 Most of the apps listed above are for iPhone, iPad or iPod.
 I’m not saying Android has bad apps.
 I know that the Apple ones are tested before approval.
 This makes it less likely that you are going to purchase an app that completely doesn’t work.
 The best time to buy an Apple product is either the back to school sales or Black Friday sales.
 Be bold in telling your family and friends which ones would be beneficial for your child with autism.

 Some of them are certainly available in the Google Play store for Android.
 We are an Apple family so I can attest to that facet.